-Out of of all my frosting, glaze, and ganache recipes, my low-sugar cream cheese frosting is a community-favorite.
-Now here's a dairy-free version to spread on cake and cupcake recipes too!
-Whether you follow a plant-based diet or have a dairy sensitivity, you're going to love this easy plant-based icing.
+With over a hundred 5-star ratings, my low-sugar cream cheese frosting is a community-favorite.
+Now here's a dairy-free version that rivals the original!
+Whether you follow a plant-based diet or have a dairy sensitivity, you can enjoy this easy plant-based icing.

 This version tastes so much like classic cream cheese frosting.
-Dairy-free and plant-based bakers don't have to feel left out, and omnivores won't know the difference!
+Dairy-free bakers don't have to feel left out, and omnivores won't know the difference!
+(But if you're looking for a cake topping that's free of refined sugar, try this maple-sweetened paleo cream cheese frosting made with yogurt and cashews.)

 Testing, Testing